-For me, this fast pace itinerary worked well, but for other people, this itinerary may be too rushed.
+For me, this fast pace itinerary worked well, but for other travelers, this Spain travel itinerary may feel too rushed.
 If that’s the case, you’ll either have to add more time or figure out where you are willing to make sacrifices.

 If you prefer a fast paced itinerary, ten days is a great amount of time for your first trip.
 It’s impossible to see all of Spain in 10 days, but you’ll be able to see many of the highlights and figure out which parts of Spain are the most interesting for you.
 In future trips, you can dive deeper into these regions.